JuniorIsAJitterbug/vhs-decode-docs/docs/FAQ.md

+---
-# Frequently Asked Questions & Answers
+title: Frequently Asked Questions & Answers
+---

 If any words or terms are confusing and or completely unknown to you read the above document first it covers all the little things and more.